preston-woo/preston-woo.github.io/essays/ui-frameworks.md

 ---

 ## Introduction
-Bootstrap 5 was a big step up from writing CSS from scratch when I started using it.
+Bootstrap 5 was a big step up from writing CSS in terms of efficiency.
 I could rely on pre-written classes, which saved hours of time dealing with responsiveness, alignment, and spacing.
 I could quickly build layouts, copy and paste the relevant portions from the documentation, and modify the code to suit my needs.
 Using Bootstrap made web design feel more like assembling aligned, modular building blocks instead of struggling against the layout system.

 ---